 In the event of illness, the American Hebrew Academy has a fully equipped and staffed Student Health Center.
 Our Health Center Director and team of nurses treat minor illnesses, administer medication, and offer wellness advice.
 The Student Health Center is open seven days a week, and there is always a Registered Nurse on call 24 hours a day.
 If a student needs additional medical attention or an appointment with a doctor, the Student Health Center staff will coordinate appointments and provide transportation to local physicians with whom the American Hebrew Academy has an established relationship.
 Routine visits to the orthodontist or dermatologist are quite common for teens and easily managed by our Health Center staff.

 Thanks to the tablet computer given to every student, which includes a built-in camera for Skype calls, you and your child will be able to communicate via e-mail and live video anywhere on our wireless campus.
-Each student has a personal voice mailbox that connects with his or her e-mail account.
 In addition, students are encouraged to carry cell phones.
 Parents have access to PowerSchool, a website where parents are able to review their children’s grades, assignments, attendance and any teacher comments.
 Parents also receive an emailed midterm and trimester academic report, residential life reports and various newsletters, video profiles and a summary of the coming week’s activities.
 Parents are encouraged to communicate directly with their child’s houseparent, advisor, teachers and college counselor on a regular basis.
 The Academy views the education and care of students as a partnership with parents and encourages ongoing communication to best serve the student.